Heel cord tear; Calcaneal tendon rupture

 Most injuries can be diagnosed during a physical exam.
 You may need an MRI scan to see what type of Achilles tendon tear you have.
 An MRI is a type of imaging test.

 If you have a complete tear, you may need surgery to repair your tendon.
 Your doctor will discuss the pros and cons of surgery with you.
 Before surgery, you will wear a special boot that keeps you from moving your lower leg and foot.

 For a partial tear:

 If you have a leg brace, splint, or boot, it will keep you from moving your foot.
 This will prevent further injury.
-You can walk once your health care provider says it is okay to.
+You can walk once your doctor says it is OK to.

 To relieve swelling:

 You can take ibuprofen (such as Advil or Motrin), naproxen (such as Aleve or Naprosyn), or acetaminophen (such as Tylenol) for pain.

 At some point as you recover, your doctor will ask you to begin moving your heel.
 This may be as soon as 2 to 3 weeks or as long 6 weeks after your injury.

 With the help of physical therapy, most people can return to normal activity in 4 to 6 months.
 In physical therapy, you will learn exercises to make your calf muscles stronger and your Achilles tendon more flexible.

 When you stretch your calf muscles, do so slowly.
 Also, do not bounce or use too much force when you use your leg.